-Eucalyptus olida 🔞 Australia
+Eucalyptus olida 🔾 Australia

+There is a steady demand for the oil.
 New product with 80% methyl cinnamate concentration is available in the market.
 Small volumes are being produced and stocks have gone down.

 EUCALYPTUS RADIATA OIL

 There is consistent demand for the oil, but production is limited.
 With depleting stocks, the price of the oil has gone up.